 What is Marxism? (by Alan Woods and Rob Sewell)

 The ideas of Karl Marx (by Alan Woods)

 What is Dialectical Materialism? (by Rob Sewell)

-Finally, the following audio recordings are highly recommended as an introduction to Marxism and an explanation of socialism:
+Finally, the following videos are highly recommended as an introduction to Marxism and an explanation of socialism: